afragen/the-events-calendar-user-css/readme.txt

 == Description ==
 A plugin to allow users to add custom CSS without having to either copy all existing code from the core events.css or add the correct @import to their custom CSS.

-Automatically load /my-theme/tribe-events/events.css if it exists using wp_enqueue_style.
+Automatically load /my-theme/events/events.css if it exists using wp_enqueue_style.

-User Added CSS lives in /wp-content/themes/my-theme/tribe-events/events.css
+User Added CSS lives in /wp-content/themes/my-theme/events/events.css for TEC 2.x.

 The default TEC events.css will be loaded for you.

 == Installation ==

-1. Create a `/tribe-events/events.css` file and directory inside your active theme or child theme directory.
+1. Create an `/events/events.css` file and directory inside your active theme or child theme directory.
-1. `/tribe-events/events.css` only needs to contain the override CSS.
+1. `/events/events.css` only needs to contain the override CSS.
 No CSS code from the core events.css file needs to be duplicated.
 1. Upload the entire `/the-events-calendar-user-css/` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin.